jazibobs/jazibobs.github.io/_posts/2022-04-02-days-51-to-60-100daysofcode.md

 date:   2022-04-02 21:30:00 +0800
 ---

-This is my fifth post in the [#100daysofcode](https://www.100daysofcode.com/) challenge series.
+This is my sixth post in the [#100daysofcode](https://www.100daysofcode.com/) challenge series.
 On this page I will detail what I have covered during days 51 to 60.

 A reminder of the rules for the challenge: